comprna/RATTLE/README.md

 --> Novel: 5202 (33.95%)
 ```

-## Snakemake file
+# Snakemake

-Below we show how the user can run all steps in one go.
+Below we show how the user can run all steps in one go using Snakemake.
 We show this using the toy dataset as example.
 This can be adapted to any other dataset.
 ```
 snakemake -s rattle_snakefile -p toyset/rna/snakemake_output/transcriptome.fq --cores 1